-Preneed sales of cemetery interment rights are usually financed through interest-bearing installment sales contracts, generally with terms of up to five years which earnings are reflected as Preneed Cemetery Finance Charges.
+Preneed sales of cemetery interment rights are usually financed through interest-bearing installment sales contracts, generally with terms of up to five years with such earnings reflected as Preneed Cemetery Finance Charges.
 In substantially all cases, we receive an initial down payment at the time the contract is signed.
-The interest rates generally range between 9.5% and 12%.
+The interest rates generally range between 9.5% and 12% per annum.
 Occasionally, we have offered zero percent interest financing to promote sales for limited-time offers.
+In most states, regulations require a portion (generally 10%) of the sale amount of cemetery property and memorials to be placed in a perpetual care trust.